purriah/Gomoku/README.md

 gomoku
 ======

-a super cool Gomoku written in Python
+a super cool Gomoku game written in Python